 Here are some of our favorite cards for an epic Valentine’s Day, plus how to use them to your advantage:

 Chase Sapphire Preferred® Card

 There’s a reason this card is consistently named one of the top rewards credit cards for people who want free travel or cash-back.
-The Chase Sapphire Preferred® Card makes it easy to earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
+With the Chase Sapphire Preferred® Card you can earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,000 when you redeem through Chase Ultimate Rewards®.

 But, you don’t have to spend your points on travel.
 You can also cash them in for high-dollar gift cards that are perfect for a luxurious Valentine’s dinner out.
-While options change all the time, you can frequently cash in your Chase Ultimate Rewards® points for gift cards to hot spots like P.F.
-Chang’s, Ruth’s Chris Steakhouse, Morton’s Steakhouse, The Cheesecake Factory, Red Lobster, and more.
+With Pay Yourself Back℠, your points are worth 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
+For example, 80,000 points are worth $1,000 toward travel.

 Barclaycard Arrival Plus® World Elite Mastercard®

 Here’s a good one if your sweetie prefers a getaway instead of jewelry or lingerie.
 With the Barclaycard Arrival Plus® World Elite Mastercard®, you’ll earn unlimited 2X miles on every purchase with 70,000 points after you use your card for $5,000 on purchases in the first 90 days and paying the annual fee.